Haruna Kawaguchi: Personal life

 Kawaguchi was born on Fukue Island, Goto Islands, Nagasaki Prefecture.
 From the first to third year of junior high school, when going to work, there was no direct flight to Tokyo, so she traveled to and from Hakata by boat for nine hours.
 At first this was only once a month, but it gradually increased to once a week.

 She is the youngest of three sisters and describes herself as a "genuinely selfish, spoiled, and lonely girl".
-Her father passed away when Kawaguchi was 19, and in her Father's Day 2018 Instagram post, she shared a photo of herself saying she "looks too much like her father".
+Her father died when Kawaguchi was 19, and in her Father's Day 2018 Instagram post, she shared a photo of herself saying she "looks too much like her father".

 Her name "Haruna" comes from a letter of her grandfather's name, "Haru (Spring)".
 The "Na" was actually given by her older sister; it was originally supposed to be "Haruna (春菜)" but her mother thought it was "Haruna (春奈)" and delivered it as so to the city hall.

 Her hobbies include sea fishing, and she has caught up to 300 fish.
 Her favorite female artists are Miliyah Kato, Ringo Sheena, and Namie Amuro.
 Her favorite male artist is EXILE.
 The entertainer she respects is Miho Kanno, who is also a senior at her company.
 She is also good friends with Riisa Naka, her costar in Yankee-kun to Megane-chan, who is also from Nagasaki Prefecture.

 She said that before she became a Nicola model, she wanted to become a nursery teacher because she likes children.
 In a 2016 interview, she said that her dream was to become the heroine of a morning drama.

 When she appeared in Aitsu Ima Nanishiteru?, according to her classmates from elementary school, Kawaguchi was more funny than cute at the time; she imitated Takayuki Haranishi of FUJIWARA so she was never popular.